 The School Psychology EdS program is designed for students who wish to become certified School Psychologists.
-This specialist degree has very specific curriculum to meet the respective licensing requirements for school psychologists.
+This specialist degree has a very specific curriculum to meet the respective licensing requirements for school psychologists.

 The EdS in School Psychology is a state-approved initial teacher preparation program that is subject to any change in the Florida Administrative Code (State Board of Education Rule 6A-5.066).
 Students enrolled in this program should remain in close contact with their adviser to keep informed of any program changes implemented to comply with new state requirements.